davidhalter/davidhalter.github.com/_code/2013/1/19/why_jedi_not_rope.rst

     proposal[0].name

-While I don't know it it's possible to do the same with rope and Jedi, it's certainly clear that there's `no documentation
+While I don't know it it's possible to do the same with Rope and Jedi, it's certainly clear that there's `no documentation
 <http://rope.sourceforge.net/library.html#rope-contrib-codeassist>`_ around for
-rope.
-It's also not clear how rope would check for relative imports, because rope simply doesn't know where the file it is completing is situated at (the project folder might be in an other directory).
+Rope.
+It's also not clear how Rope would check for relative imports, because Rope simply doesn't know where the file it is completing is situated at (the project folder might be in an other directory).

 Refactoring
 -----------

-This is really the place where rope shines.
+This is really the place where Rope shines.
 I don't want to talk about this too long, but Jedi has only very limited refactoring possibilities like renaming.
 There's a `discussion <https://github.com/davidhalter/jedi/issues/103>`_ going on on github, how to improve the refactoring in Jedi.
-But rope will probably always be better there.
+But Rope will probably always be better there.

 Conclusion
 ----------

-As Jedi is not really suited for refactoring, Rope is not really suited for autocompletion.
+Like Jedi is not really suited for refactoring, Rope is not really suited for autocompletion.
 In a fully fledged IDE I would recommend to use Jedi for autocompletion and Rope for refactorings.
-I think these two complement one another very well.  would recommend to use Jedi for IDE features like
+I think these two complement one another very well.

 But if you are asking yourself: **Which one should I choose** for my editor (vim, emacs, sublime, etc)?* The answer should always be **Jedi**.
 You can